"Okahijiki" is a traditional vegetable originating from Nanyo City, Yamagata Prefecture, and is a nutritious land-based hijiki!

 How do you eat it to make it taste good?

-It's a simple dish that just requires adding soy sauce or noodle soup, but the crunchy texture of the okahijiki is sure to become addictive
+It's a simple dish, just drizzled with soy sauce or mentsuyu (noodle soup base), but the crisp texture of the sea beans is sure to become addictive

-Adding a little mayonnaise makes it a big hit with children , and it's even featured on the school lunch menus at local elementary and junior high schools in Nanyo City.
+Adding a little mayonnaise makes it a hit with kids, and apparently it even appears on the school lunch menu at elementary and junior high schools in Nanyo City, its hometown.

 When mixed with mustard, it is popular as a snack to go with alcohol.
 I think it goes especially well with sake